ansible-suite/ansible-role-ansible-pull/README.md

 Ansible Pull
 =========

-_This repo is a fork of https://github.com/samdoran/ansible-role-ansible-pull.
-The rest of README.md is unchanged_

 Configure a remote machine to run `ansible-pull` on a schedule. `ansible` will be installed on the managed node in a virtual environment using `pip`.

 Requirements